Handbook of Catholic Social Teaching

 Reflections on the center of Catholic social teaching.

 a) The "transcendence of God" refers to God's otherness, his being beyond all human and created reality.
-What does that have to do with social justice?

 b) Do you agree with the bishops that you reflect God's presence in the world?
 What does that mean?